Why do we need armed forces? What do they do?

 Q. Where will I have to train?

-A. In most cases, initial training takes place at your chosen unit and at CVHQ REME, Bordon in Hampshire.
+A. In most cases, initial training takes place at your chosen unit.
 After that, further training and service could be anywhere in the UK, or even abroad.

 Q Supposing there’s a national emergency?